-Xylitol has been recognized as an effective anticaries agent and also potentiates the effects of even small amounts of fluoride.1, 2 Xylitol is a much less common anticaries agent than fluoride, and in the United States, the FDA only recognizes fluorides as “active ingredients” in anticaries products.
+Xylitol has been recognized as an effective anticaries agent and also potentiates the effects of even small amounts of fluoride.1, 2 Xylitol is a much less common anticaries agent than fluoride, and in the United States, and the Food and Drug Administration only recognizes fluorides as “active ingredients” in anticaries products.
 One of the primary reasons xylitol is often limited to professional dental care and prescription grade products and not included in over-the-counter products is its cost.
 Xylitol is 5–6 times more expensive per kilogram than most common over-the-counter dental product sweeteners, such as sorbitol.
-Also, in order to provide an effective “therapeutic dose” of xylitol, a dental care product should have a minimum concentration of at least 10%, while other sweeteners are used in much smaller concentrations.3 While xylitol may be listed on many product labels, often patients and professionals must contact manufacturers or search their websites to determine how much xylitol is actually present in the product.
+Also, in order to provide an effective “therapeutic dose” of xylitol, a dental care product should have a minimum concentration of at least 10 percent, while other sweeteners are used in much smaller concentrations.3 While xylitol may be listed on many product labels, often patients and professionals must contact manufacturers or search their websites to determine how much xylitol is actually present in the product.

 Xylitol is a five-carbon alcohol sugar.
 It is sweet in taste, similar to sugar (sucrose).
 Yet it works as an anticaries therapy agent in three ways.
 First, cariogenic bacteria cannot metabolize xylitol into acid, as they do many other carbohydrates and sweeteners, protecting the teeth from additional acid exposure.
 Second, because the bacteria cannot metabolize xylitol, it reduces their growth and a bacterial starvation effect occurs that over time can reduce total bacteria levels.
 Finally, because it is sweet tasting, it causes an increase in salivary flow to aid in the repair of damaged tooth enamel.